trendmicro-frontend/tonic-ui/packages/styled-system/README.md

 # @tonic-ui/styled-system

-The framework agnostic styling engine for Tonic UI.
+A framework-independent styling engine for Tonic UI.

 ## Installation